mitchejj-attic/.xyz/source/io/pi/rasp-arch-next.md

 description: Arch Rasberry Pi 2
 category: project
 tags: arch, linux, raspberry pi 2
+meta:
+  description: Now you have Arch Linux installed on a Raspberry Pi, what should you do?
+  image:
 ---
 This, getting start guide was actually created before my [Arch Linux ARM Raspberry Pi 2 install guide][install], and the chances are good you are here because of it.
 I felt a tad overwhelmed trying to figure out the best, most logical, path from the primordial ooze of a tarball to what I deemed to be a good solid foundation.
 In order to organize my thoughts I had to map out a plan; identify flaw and blind spots.